GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 ~~~

 As shown in the code above, you can define your own policies.
-There is a commented-out policy called `"Custom"` which checks if a user has both `Access.AccessApplication` and `Access.CanSeeSwaggerFacadeApi` available.
+For example, there is a commented-out policy called `"Custom"` which checks if a user has both `Access.AccessApplication` and `Access.CanSeeSwaggerFacadeApi` available.

 #### Unlocking new scenarios with Policy based authentication
-Moving to policy-based authorization unlocks a number of advantages and unlocks a few new scenarios
+Moving to policy-based authorization has a number of advantages beyond being more compliant: it unlocks a few new scenarios

 ##### Setting a policy for an entire controller
 You can assign a policy to an entire controller if all the actions of that controller have the same policy.